emmanuel-mwendwa/Library_Management_System/README.md

 1. **Login**: Log in to the system using your credentials as the Librarian.

-   - For test cases you can use the username *"test@gmail.com"* and the password *"test123"*
+   - For test cases you can use the username *"john@gmail.com"* and the password *"asdf"*

 3. **Navigate Dashboard**: Once logged in, you'll see the dashboard with various options listed above.